 This course is designed to familiarize students with key aspects of developing partnerships among private and public sector organizations for the purpose of assessing and improving the health of communities.
 Particular skills include coalition development, developing constituency/partnerships, team building, leadership, and advocacy for public health issues.
 PREREQUISITE: PBH 180.
-Mode of delivery: face-to-face, web-based.
+Mode of delivery: web-based.
 3 lecture hours.
-Summer and Winter terms.
+Fall semesters.